ngjunsiang/laymansguide-src/season12/issue151/issue151.md

 ## What I’ll be covering next

-**Next issue:** [LMG S12] Issue 152: Getting started with programming
+**Next issue:** \[LMG S12\] Issue 152: Getting started with programming

 Hold on, I thought—

 Nah, Layman’s Guide to Computing has not suddenly switched to being a Guide to Programming!
 But we are still on the topic of the cloud and the history of commercial computing.
 Where I last stopped, I was talking about how co-hosting transitioned to virtual-hardware VM rental to containerisation, before a short segue into process virtualisation and the Java VM (this issue).

-Before I continue further on this to explain how we got to the current state of the cloud, there’s one thing that the average layperson would not be familiar with, and which I need to talk about:
+Before I continue further in this vein to explain how we got to the current state of the cloud, there’s one thing that the average layperson would not be familiar with, and which I need to talk about:

 Why is it so difficult to *do* programming, even with experience?
 Yes, *do* programming, not merely learn it!

 **Sometime in the future:** What is:

-- XSS?
-[Issue 8]
+-   XSS? \[Issue 8\]
-- ~~a good reason developers write code and give it away for free online?
-[Issue 21]~~
+-   a good reason developers write code and give it away for free online? \[Issue 21\]
 -   OpenType?
-And what are fonts anyway?
-[Issue 42]
+And what are fonts anyway? \[Issue 42\]